-An icon of the Australian garden, all species of Callistemons are true show stoppers when in bloom and if you happen to stand in a close proximity to one, no doubt it will be simply buzzing with the activity of bees!
+An icon of the Australian garden, all species of Callistemons are true show-stoppers when in bloom and if you happen to stand in close proximity to one, no doubt it will be simply buzzing with the activity of bees!

 Honey bees in particular enjoy continuously foraging in amongst the fine bristles of the flowers and can often be witnessed doing so from first light until late dusk.
 Having one of the larger specimens such as ‘Dawson River Weeper’ grown as a central feature to the garden will encourage bees to forage through many species of fruit trees around the perimeter of your garden.

 To encourage flowering, use only a low phosphorus fertiliser that is specifically designed for Australian natives such as Searles Native Plant Food.
 Callistemons do not require a lot of fertiliser.
 Apply an application in spring and another in autumn.

 Keep callistemons well-pruned after spring flowering and most will flower well the following autumn.
 Each time callistemons are pruned or the spent flowers are trimmed off, it encourages even better flowering next season, whether in spring or autumn.
 So the moral is, prune!
 Most callistemons will flower from spring to summer but with regular pruning can flower at any other time throughout the year.

 C. Green John 1m x 60cm – red

 C. Lavender Shower 2-3 x 2-3m – hot pink